BOARD OF DIRECTORS

 A native of California, Cruz began working with the Will County Children's Advocacy Center in January 2017 as a contractual Mental Health Counselor.
 She then moved into to a newly-created Child Sexual Exploitation Victim Advocate position where she provided crisis intervention, ongoing case management services, and assistance in getting basic needs met.

-In October 2017, she transitioned to the newly-created, bilingual Forensic Interviewer position -- to help children tell their story through a series of unbiased, non-leading questions in a one-on-one setting, to elicit information about the abuse in an age- and developmentally-appropriate manner.
+Since October 2017, she has conducted bilingual forensic interviews to help children tell their story through a series of unbiased, non-leading questions in a one-on-one setting, to elicit information about the abuse in an age- and developmentally-appropriate manner.
+In 2021, she was promoted to Senior Forensic Interviewer.

 Cruz received a Bachelor of Arts in Criminology and Sociology and Master's Degree in Social Work from the University of St. Francis.
 She lives in Minooka with her husband Marco, and son Abraham.